driemworks/fangorn/README.md

 We describe the resulting paradigm as intent-bound data.
 Using Fangorn, users can encrypt messages under *intent*, such as "I own an NFT" or "I am a member of this DAO" without needing to engage with key management system or complex key exchanges or DKG ceremonies.
 It enables the convenience of web2 with the soverignty and ownership models of web3.
 Intent-bound data aims to revolutionize access control for web3. **We aim to realize the same UX as piracy, but where creators still get paid.**

-This is a tool for a post-platform economy, enabling:
+This is a tool for a **post-platform economy**:

 - digital property rights: own what you buy instead of renting access.
-- creatory soverignty: truly control content distribution, not platforms
+- creatory soverignty: truly control content distribution instead of relying on platforms
 - user privacy: no databases, no tracking, no data collection
-- permissionless & decentralized: can't be shut down, censored, or controlled
+- permissionless & decentralized: can't be shut down, workers don't know what they are decrypting
-- convivial tech: value flows to creators and consumers, not parasitic intermediaries
+- convivial tech: value flows to creators and consumers, not intermediaries
-- resilience: no 'company' that can mishandle the data, no platform to enshittify

 ## What We Delivered